mlpack/blog/doc/tutorials/Keon2016Week04.md

+@brief Dataset and Experimentation Tools - Week 4
+@author Keon Kim
-Title: Dataset and Experimentation Tools : Week-4 Highlights
+@page Keon2016SWeekFour Dataset and Experimentation Tools - Week 4
-Date: 2016-06-20 16:00:00
+@date 2016-06-20 16:00:00

-Tags: gsoc, dataset, data
-Author: Keon Kim
+@section Keon2016SWeekFour Dataset and Experimentation Tools - Week 4

 This week, I worked on restructuring imputer and imputation methods.
 Here are briefs of what I did.